eemeli/yaml/docs/07_parsing_yaml.md

   }
 ```

-The parser by default uses an internal Lexer instance, and provides a similarly minimal API for producing a [Concrete Syntax Tree](https://en.wikipedia.org/wiki/Concrete_syntax_tree) representation of the input stream.
+The parser by default uses `lex()` internally, and provides a similarly minimal API for producing a [Concrete Syntax Tree](https://en.wikipedia.org/wiki/Concrete_syntax_tree) representation of the input stream.

-The tokens emitted by the parser are JavaScript objects, each of which has a `type` value that's one of the following: `directive-line`, `document`, `byte-order-mark`, `space`, `comment`, `newline`.
+The tokens returned by the parser are JavaScript objects, each of which has a `type` value that's one of the following: `directive-line`, `document`, `byte-order-mark`, `space`, `comment`, `newline`.
 Of these, only `directive-line` and `document` should be considered as content.

 The parser does not validate its output, trying instead to produce a most YAML-ish representation of any input.